sagieppel/Convolutional_Neural_Nets_With_ROI_input_and_region_selective_features_For_Materials_in_vessels/README.md

 https://github.com/shekkizh/FCN.tensorflow by Sarath Shekkizhar with MIT licence.
 The net is based on the pretrained VGG16 model by Marvin Teichmann

 ## Thanks
 I would like to thank Alexandra Emanuel and  Mor Bismuth for their work on labeling of the dataset.
-I also like to thank the creators of the Youtube channels NileRed, NurdeRage and ChemPlayer for allowing the use of frames from their videos for creating this dataset and this paper.
+I also like to thank the creators of the Youtube channels NileRed, NurdeRage and ChemPlayer for allowing the use of frames from their videos for creating this dataset.